The shops dealing with the long shadow of Covid

 "Bigger shop units tend to be empty.
 How do we attract businesses which fit them?
 I'd like to see a repurposing within Perth city centre, and where it's viable - subdivision. "

-She sees Perth changing in the years ahead, "with a bit of a mix, with key multinationals which will drive footfall, blended in with more independents - smaller, repurposed stores - and higher end urban housing".
+She sees Perth changing in the years ahead, "with a bit of a mix, with key multinationals which will drive footfall, blended in with more independents - smaller, repurposed stores - and higher-end urban housing".

 It may seem a futuristic mix, but it's the way many towns and cities looked in decades past - long before the pandemic came along to change our lives.